rnnh/bioinfo-notebook/docs/cl_intro.md

 ## The working directory

+A *directory* is the same as a folder on your desktop.
+If you have a "Pictures" folder on your computer's desktop, this folder is a directory within the desktop directory: it's path is `Desktop/Pictures/`.
-The *working directory* is the directory (also known as "folder") that the command line is currently using.
+The *working directory* is the directory that the command line is currently using.
-Any files that you create will be in this directory, and any commands you run will use files in this directory (unless you use a path).
+Any files that you create will be in this directory, and any commands you run will use files in this directory (unless you use a [path](#relative-paths)).

 To see the current working directory, type `pwd` into the command line and press Enter (or Return).
 This will run the "print working directory" command, which will print the path to the current directory in the terminal.
+In the context of command line programs, "print" just means "display in the terminal".

 ```bash
 ronan@dell:~$ pwd